-All the V4 countries aspired to become members of the EU, perceiving their integration in the EU as another step forward in the process of overcoming artificial dividing lines in Europe through mutual support.
-They reached this aim on May 1, 2004 when they all became EU members.
+All of the V4 countries aspired to become members of the EU, perceiving their integration in the EU as another step forward in the process of overcoming artificial lines of division in Europe through mutual support.
+They achieved this aim on 1 May, 2004 when they all became EU members.

-The V4 cooperation can currently be referred to as the most clearly profiled initiative in Central Europe.
-The backbone of this cooperation consists of mutual contacts at all levels from the highest-level political summits to expert and diplomatic meetings, to activities of the non-governmental associations in the region, think-tanks and research bodies, cultural institutions or numerous networks of individuals.
+V4 cooperation can currently be described as the most clearly profiled initiative in Central Europe.
+The backbone of this cooperation consists of contacts at all levels from political summits at the highest level to expert and diplomatic meetings, the work of non-governmental associations in the region, think-tanks and research bodies, cultural institutions and numerous networks of individuals.

-Cooperation between the respective ministries constitutes an important part of the activities within the V4 framework, whether at the level of the ministers or in the form of joint expert teams.
-A number of joint projects are currently being implemented particularly in the fields of culture, environment, internal security, defence, science and education.
-At the same time, cooperation in the field of justice, transportation, tourism, energy or information technologies is also intensifying.
+Cooperation between the respective ministries constitutes an important part of the activities within the V4 framework, whether at the level of the ministers or through joint expert teams.
+A number of joint projects are currently being implemented, particularly in the fields of culture, environment, internal security, defence, science and education.
+At the same time, cooperation in the fields of justice, transportation, tourism, energy and information technologies is also intensifying.

-The V4 was formed on February 15, 1991 at a meeting of the President of the former Czechoslovak Republic, Václav Havel, the President of the Republic of Poland Lech Wałęsa, and the Prime Minister of the Republic of Hungary József Antall.
-This high-level meeting in Visegrad, Hungary, created an imaginary historical linking with a similar meeting, which took place at the same place in 1335 and was attended by John of Luxembourg, King of Bohemia, Charles I of Anjou (Charles Robert), King of Hungary, and Casimir III, King of Poland.
-The central motive of the two meetings was the desire to intensify mutual cooperation and friendship among the three Central European states.
+The V4 was formed on 15 February, 1991 at a meeting attended by the President of the former Czechoslovak Republic, Václav Havel, the President of the Republic of Poland Lech Wałęsa, and the Prime Minister of the Republic of Hungary József Antall.
+This high-level meeting in Visegrad, Hungary, created an imaginary historical link to a similar meeting which took place at the same location in 1335 and was attended by John of Luxembourg, King of Bohemia, Charles I of Anjou (Charles Robert), King of Hungary, and Casimir III, King of Poland.
+The central motive behind both meetings was the desire to intensify cooperation and friendship among the three Central European states.

-The V4 operations are based solely on the principle of periodical meetings of the Member States' representatives on all levels (prime ministers, heads of states, ministers, experts, etc.).
-Official prime ministerial summit takes place on an annual basis.
-Between these official summits, usually in June each year, one of the V4 countries holds presidency over the group.
-The Presidency of the V4 countries rotates after one year.
+V4 operations are based solely on the principle of periodical meetings of the member states’ representatives at all levels (prime ministers, heads of states, ministers, experts, etc.).
+An official prime ministerial summit takes place on an annual basis.
+Between these official summits, which are usually held each June, one of the V4 countries holds presidency over the group.
+The Presidency of the V4 countries rotates each year.

 2016/2017 – Poland (July 2016 – June 2017)